-The Ballard swimming pool and Ballard High School are both directly north of the site across NW 65th St. To the east of the subject site is a three-story apartment building constructed in 1984.
+Ballard High School is directly north of the site across NW 65th St. To the east of the subject site is a three-story apartment building constructed in 1984.
 Further east along NW 65th St are multifamily structures that vary in age and size.
-Directly to the south in the NC3P zone is a single story commercial structure with surface parking that is in SDCI for MUP review under project #3027656, and in the LR3 zone, a zone three-story apartment building constructed in 2004.
-Across 15th Ave NW is a three-story office and commercial structure built in 2000.
+Directly to the south in the NC3P-55 zone is a new 5-story commercial structure.
+Across 15th Ave NW to the west is a three-story office and commercial structure built in 2000.

-15th Ave NW is a busy arterial that connects the northwestern neighborhoods of Seattle to areas south of the Ship Canal and downtown.
-NW 65th St is also an arterial that connects the neighborhoods to the east and west of 15th Ave NW.
-The D Rapid-ride bus line along 15th Ave NW runs past the site with bus stops within a block.
-This stretch of 15th Ave NW consists mostly of one or two story commercial structures, housing fast food type eateries, neighborhood commercial services and auto related services.
-A few blocks to the north is a new mixed use development with residential opportunities.
+15th Ave NW is a busy north-south arterial that connects the northwestern neighborhoods of Seattle to areas south of the Ship Canal and downtown.
+NW 65th St is an east-west arterial that connects the neighborhoods to the west to Phinney Ridge and Greenlake.
+A Rapid-ride bus line runs along 15th Ave NW with bus stops within a block.
+This stretch of 15th Ave NW previously consisted of older one- or two-story commercial structures with surface parking; the area is being steadily redeveloped after re-zoning in 2019 with 4-5-story mixed use and residential structures.